lisawagner/easy-eats/README.md

 1. To keep the homepage component leaner and more modular
 2. In order to re-use the recipe component elsewhere in the future

 Added the component and tested.
-While testing found and fixed a routing error. `<RecipeList>` component now works as intended.
+While testing found and fixed a routing error. `<RecipeList>` component now works as intended. :heavy_check_mark:

 ### `Fetch Single Recipe`